python/cpython/Doc/reference/datamodel.rst

 compute new values may actually return a reference to any existing object with the same type and value, while for mutable objects this is not allowed.
-For example, after ``a = 1; b = 1``, *a* and *b* may or may not refer to the same object ith the value one, depending on the implementation.
+For example, after ``a = 1; b = 1``, *a* and *b* may or may not refer to the same object with the value one, depending on the implementation.
 This is because :class:`int` is an immutable type, so the reference to ``1`` can be reused.
 This behaviour depends on the implementation used, so should not be relied upon, but is something to be aware of when making use of object